Restorative Justice

 I offer resourcing for support, an exploration of the context in which harm occurred, compassionate conversations around accountability, and education about consent and other relevant topics.

 I hold space for participants to reflect on their personal understanding of justice and societal conditioning about punitive systems.
 This is especially helpful for those who are new to restorative justice and are directly interfacing with survivors.
+I also share my experience as a survivor of harm, and offer insights about the impact of my RJ process.

 I will guide you in talking to survivors about restorative justice, holding culturally sensitive listening sessions, and incorporating the values of restorative justice in your existing work.